 Reducing Food Waste

-In 2015, the Council identified food waste reduction as a key long-term strategy and established a workgroup to explore opportunities to address the issue in Halton Region through various initiatives.
+Halton Food, a program of Halton Environmental Network, has identified food waste reduction as a key long-term strategy and established a workgroup to explore opportunities to address the issue in Halton Region through various initiatives.

 We would like to thank all of the presenters: